 For beginners, bodyweight exercises are an excellent starting point, providing a foundation of strength and mobility that can be built upon.

-For more advanced individuals, combining bodyweight training with additional resistance (such as weights or resistance bands) can yield even greater results.
+For more advanced individuals, combining bodyweight training with additional resistance (such as weights, planks for core stability and weight loss or resistance bands) can yield even greater results.

 Ultimately, bodyweight exercises are not a waste of time.
 They can be highly effective when performed consistently and with proper progression.